mclancy96/rails-activerecord-models-and-rails-readme/README.md

 how exactly we are able to connect to the database automatically without having to create connection strings.
-The reason for this simplicity resides in the `config/database.yml` file that was generated when we created our application and ran `rake db:create`.
+The reason for this simplicity resides in the `config/database.yml` file that was generated when we created our application and ran `bin/rails db:create`.
 In that file, you will see that the development, test, and production databases are all configured.
-From that stage, the `ActiveRecord::Base.connection` method connects your application to the database, which is another benefit of having our model classes inherit from the `ActiveRecord::Base` module.
+From that stage, the `ActiveRecord::Base.connection` method connects your application to the database, which is another benefit of having our model classes inherit from the `ApplicationRecord` class.

 Being able to work in different environments is one of the strong points of Rails, and the database.yml file takes advantage of this feature by having